hjkaria/MMDA-Timeline-Tools/README.md

 <A HREF="TestingTimeline/webpages/timeline_life.html" target="_blank">Life Events</A> | <A HREF="TestingTimeline/webpages/timeline_publications.html" target="_blank">Publications</A>

-Based on boolean and string tags, individual Python scripts read from demo.csv and output to four files: allEvents.json, publicationEvents.json, historyEvents.json, and lifeEvents.json.
+* Based on boolean and string tags, individual Python scripts read from demo.csv and output to four files
+    * allEvents.json
+    * publicationEvents.json
+    * historyEvents.json
+    * lifeEvents.json.

+* Specific timelines are then made from the individual JSON files.

+Other notes:
+* Ease of input:
+    * input data into Google Sheet, convert to .csv file
+    * input data using Google Form, convert to .csv file